Manav12052005/CitiRes-Smart_Reporting_App/items/report.md

     Outcome: The app will automatically delete the report at the specified time.
     Postcondition: The report will be deleted at the scheduled time, and the app will update all related data and statistics to reflect the deletion.

+A basic User Diagram to explain the process is provided in the items also.
+Here is the link (https://gitlab.cecs.anu.edu.au/u7782612/gp-24s2/-/blob/e5bf70848fb0433634cda4cf32be9ae96607ed18/items/UserDiagram.png)

 ### Application UML